I’m a professional writer with a eulogy writing business. In this article, I’m going to show you the exact process I use to write my eulogies.

 - Don’t include everything; this will make your speech dry and boring

 - Share a memory or two that allows one or more characteristics of the person to shine; something that will resonate with anyone who knew them

 - Allow a good two minutes or so to properly share some memories

-- Connect the stories, memories, and introduction to their legacy
+- Connect the theme you’ve developed in the stories, memories, and introduction

 - Instead of saying, “She was loving, caring, and kind,” show how she was loving, caring and kind